Kidswatter/Kidsybot/Installation-guide-for-Windows-7-and-up.md

-**THIS GUIDE IS FOR INSTALLING THE `develop` BRANCH ONTO A WINDOWS 7 AND UP MACHINE.** If you are not using Windows 7 or up, please use another article to install your RhinoBot.
+**THIS GUIDE IS FOR INSTALLING THE `develop` BRANCH ONTO A WINDOWS 7 AND UP MACHINE.** If you are not using Windows 7 or up, please use another article to install your MusicBot.

 # Table of Contents